jamesngn/Online-Battleship/README.md

 ## Description

 Online Battleship Game is a multiplayer web-based implementation of the classic Battleship board game.
 It allows players to compete against each other in real-time battles on the high seas.
-The game features an intuitive user interface, interactive gameplay, and support for multiple rooms to accommodate different matches simultaneously.
+The game features an intuitive user interface and interactive gameplay.

 ## Features